mildsunrise/quickvm/README.md

 If quickvm fails on most classes, it's probably because of some instruction or API call that the obfuscator likes to use and is not implemented.
-It should be implemented in `Ops.java` or `Methods.java` respectively.
+It should be implemented in `Ops.java` and `Methods.java` respectively.

 If most classes complete without errors (quickvm just moves to the next one) then good news!
 Even if some classes still fail, decryption is usually performed